swcarpentry/shell-novice/02-create.md

 $ mkdir thesis
 ~~~

-As you might (or might not) guess from its name,
+As you might guess from its name,
 `mkdir` means "make directory".
 Since `thesis` is a relative path
 (i.e., doesn't have a leading slash),